-A non-fiction writer and documentary maker inspired by dwelling, working and walking in the land and stories of the people who are a part of it.
+Sarah is a writer and documentary maker with a background in anthropology.
+Inspiration for her work comes from dwelling, working and moving in the land and sea and from the stories of the people who are a part of it.

 Sarah's ClimateCultures posts: